kabiwabi/worldWiseAI/README.md

 Using unprompted responses (N=120, 30 scenarios × 4 models), we:
 1. Compute the average semantic profile: `baseline_profile = mean([profile(r) for r in baseline_responses])`
-2. Calculate Euclidean distance to each culture's expected Hofstede profile (see §2.3C)
+2. Calculate root-mean-square (RMS) difference (Euclidean-style distance) to each culture's expected Hofstede profile (see §2.3C)
 3. Identify the closest culture

 ### Baseline Distance Results